Need Help?

 When booking

 Tell the person making your booking about your food allergy.
 Ask if there is any paperwork that needs to be done and sent to the cruise company before the cruise.
+Find out the date that this needs to be done by.

-Preparing medication and documents in advance
+Preparing in advance

-Ask your doctor to complete an ASCIA Travel Plan for people at risk of anaphylaxis.
+• Ask your doctor to complete an ASCIA Travel Plan for people at risk of anaphylaxis.
 The travel plan is used with your ASCIA Action Plan for Anaphylaxis.
 Like the ASCIA Action Plan for Anaphylaxis, the Travel plan is a medical document and is signed by your doctor or nurse practitioner.
-It states that you need to carry an adrenaline (epinephrine) injector (such as Anapen®, EpiPen®), and your own food.
+It states that you need to carry an adrenaline (epinephrine) device (such as Anapen®, EpiPen®), and your own food.

-If possible, keep medications in their original package with a pharmacy label.
-This will make it easier when going through security and customs, it will also help if you need to see the doctors on the cruise ship.
-Check the expiry dates of all your medications and ensure it is after your return date.
+• Check the expiry dates of all your medications and ensure it is after your return date.
 If it expires before you return, it is best to get new prescriptions and medications which will last the time of your travel.

 Travel insurance